-Al Burda Award honours the significance of poetry as a powerful artistic medium that captures the noble life and unique character of the Prophet Mohammed (PBUH), through the beauty of language and the eloquence of expression.
+Al Burda Award celebrates the enduring stature of poetry as a creative expressive medium that illuminates the noble life of the Prophet Mohammad (PBUH) and his unique character through the beauty of language and the eloquence of expression.

 Categories & Criteria